Skip to Content

 Vinegar is an alternative to using saltwater.
 It has the same effect as saltwater on frogs, temporarily stinging them.

-Avoid spraying it on your garden plants because of their high acidity levels.
+Avoid spraying it on your garden plants because of its high acidity levels.

 frog-peeking-from-water